astroskiff/skiff/README.md

 If you add on `-l trace` to the end of a skiff command you can see all of the internal logging.
 Check out `./skiff -h` for more assembler / run-time options and log levels.

+## Development

+If you're interested in helping develop skiff, check out `contributing.md` in the root directory of this repo.

+## Documentation

+For documentation on the VM layout, assembler, and instructions, check out the `docs/` directory.

 ## Misc.
 Information